Our climate change commitment

-I have been using Barton fittings for more than 20 years.
-In particular, in 1988 when I commissioned my J24, I fitted a large number of the Barton deck fittings.
-The Jib and Genoa tracks complete with Genoa cars with a plunger stop, for example, are still going strong, showing no sign of wear or tear.
-Winning the European Championships in 1995 and the UK Nationals seven times since then.
+When I commissioned my J24, I fitted a large number of the Barton deck fittings.
+The Jib and Genoa tracks, complete with Genoa cars with a plunger stop, for example, are still going strong, showing no sign of wear or tear.

 The Barton Furling Gear is available in two sizes for use on jibs fitted to Dinghies, Catamarans and Day Boats.

 Furling Drum (part no:42334) for maximum sail area up to 5.74sqm; or Furling Drum (part:42335) for max.

 Both sizes use Top Swivel (part no:42336).
 The jib requires a fixed wire luff and two attachment points at the bowl one for the forestay and one for the fitting drum...